daneroo/snookr/green/scalr-utils/README.txt

    -?
 Rename ted database wattrical
    - November tested and understood, what other DST boundary
-   - testTedDates: to validate tedStamps what to keep ? it seems that day/month tables are not populated at midnight localtime: always 86400 seconds between timestamps
+   - testTedDates: to validate tedStamps
+	OK TEDOFFSET has to vary so that we can use localtime what to keep ?
+        it seems that day/month tables
+	are not populated at midnight localtime:
+	always 86400 seconds between timestamps
+        in EST such as 2008-11-18 table is populated before 00:22 !

+        hourly table is updated before 01:05...

 	other oddities of rdu_second_data:
           duplicates <<<jitter